FrittenToni/flowzz-shopping-helper/README.md

   <img src="static/flowzz-shopping-helper.png" height="400px"/>
 </div>

-Browser Extension for Chrome/Edge/Firefox to easily compare strains and prices on flowzz.com.
+Elevate your cannabis shopping experience with the Flowzz Shopping Helper.
+This powerful browser extension for Chrome,Firefox and Edge seamlessly integrates with flowzz.com, allowing you to effortlessly compare strains and prices across multiple vendors.
+Whether you're a medical user or a connoisseur, this tool is designed to make your search for the perfect strain quick, easy, and tailored to your needs.

 **Hint:** This extension has been fully generated with the help of ChatGTP.

-**Features:**
+**Key Features::**
-* Sync strains from flowzz.com into local storage
+* Automatically sync strains from flowzz.com to your local storage, ensuring your data is always up-to-date.
-* Auto-refresh if flowzz strain count differs local strain count
     <p>
       <img src="demo/extension.png" width="600" />
     </p>
-* Dark Mode
+* Switch to Dark Mode for a visually comfortable browsing experience, especially during late-night sessions.
    <p>
      <img src="demo/extension-dark.png" width="600" />
    </p>
 * **Advanced Search**
-  * Price, THC, CBD, Review Score + Count, Producer, Genetic Filters
+  * Refine your search with filters for Price, THC, CBD, Review Score + Count, Producer, and Genetics.
-  * Sort by Price, Rating, THC, CBD, Name, Published Date
+  * Sort your results by Price, Rating, THC, CBD, Name, or Published Date to find exactly what you’re looking for.
-  * Show reviews directly in filter result table
+  * View reviews directly within the filter results, making it easier to choose the best option.
   <p>
     <img src="demo/extension1.png" width="600" />
   </p>

 * **Price Finder**
-  * Use auto completion to select strains and to see the vendors offering them as well as their prices
+  * Utilize auto-completion to quickly select strains and view vendor prices in real-time.
-  * Get an overview which vendor is selling all selected strains and sort them by price
+  * Easily compare which vendors offer the selected strains and sort them by price for the best deals.
-  * Save, edit and delete presets of strains for quick price comparison
+  * Save, edit, and delete presets of strains to streamline your price comparisons for future use.
-  * Hint: Vendors with price tags for certain products but not being able to ship will be filtered out.
+  * Benefit from a smart filtering system that removes vendors unable to ship certain products, ensuring you're only shown viable options.
   <p>
     <img src="demo/extension2.png" width="600" />
   </p>
   <p>
     <img src="demo/extension3.png" width="600" />
   </p>

+Make informed decisions with the Flowzz Strain & Price Comparison Extension - your go-to tool for finding the best cannabis strains at the best prices, all in one place.

 ## Chrome/Edge Installation:
 1. Download latest zip file from [Releases](https://github.com/FrittenToni/flowzz-shopping-helper/releases).